mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

         As show in above table basic data types are of 3 types, Numbers, Strings and Booleans,

-        int8	    8-bit signed integer

-        int16	16-bit signed integer

-        int32	32-bit signed integer

-        int64	64-bit signed integer

-        uint8	8-bit unsigned integer

-        uint16	16-bit unsigned integer
+uint16 | 16-bit unsigned integer |

-        uint32	32-bit unsigned integer
+uint32 | 32-bit unsigned integer |

-        uint64	64-bit unsigned integer
+uint64 | 64-bit unsigned integer |

-        int	    Both int and uint contain same size, either 32 or 64 bit.

-        uint	Both int and uint contain same size, either 32 or 64 bit.

-        rune    It is a synonym of int32 and also represent Unicode code points.

-        byte    It is a synonym of uint8.

-        uintptr	It is an unsigned integer type.
-Its width is not defined, but its can hold all the bits of a pointer value.
+int | Both int and uint contain same size, either 32 or 64 bit. | uint | Both int and uint contain same size, either 32 or 64 bit. | rune | It is a synonym of int32 and also represent Unicode code points. | byte | It is a synonym of uint8. | uintptr | It is an unsigned integer type.
+Its width is not defined, but its can hold all the bits of a pointer value.|

         ###